Skip to content

 A smaller but meaningful inflow comes from:

-- Converts — non-Jews who convert to Orthodox Judaism (smaller numbers, rigorous process)
+• Converts — non-Jews who convert to Orthodox Judaism (smaller numbers, and a deliberately rigorous process)

 The Projection

-- By 2040, Orthodox children will be 40%+ of all Jewish children in the New York metro area
+• Orthodox children making up a steadily rising share — by some estimates, close to half — of all Jewish children in the New York metro area

 What This Means